 For books, make a list (or a partial list; that’s okay!) for your upcoming year (and/or from the past year if you are catching up) and use that for at least some of books you’ll count toward the reading program goal.
 Encourage the older children to do the same in their age group.
 It can be VERY tempting for some kids (I speak from experience here) to read fast just to win the prizes.
 But you want them to maintain an attitude of joy surrounding the written word, that “feast of knowledge.”
 (And, of course, slowing down is a good life lesson.)
 Be sure to engage your readers in easy conversation about what they are reading.
 Again, no formal narration — you are expanding their conversational skills!
 Don’t forget family reading time.
 Pack a picnic and head out to the park, then sit under a favorite tree (or on the porch if you are sticking around home) and read a classic summertime novel, such as Anne of Green Gables, The Hobbit or the Little House on the Prairie series.

 2. Continue your weekly nature walks, but make them part of your normal weekly routine.
 And definitely take advantage of a summer vacation or family visits.
 A walk along the ocean, lake, or state park trails will be wonderful change from your usual hike.
 Even if your destination does not have an obvious, designated nature area, consider the new flora and fauna that may be unfamiliar to your child where you are staying.
 A investigative stroll in the backyard, or in a new neighborhood, will be full of discoveries if you are visiting an area with fresh topography, climate and wildlife.
 During the summer weeks when you are not traveling, expand from your usual locations to include places you may not normally have time to go.
-Find a copy of a Gazetteer atlas, available at your library or some retailers.
-They are very detailed and will show you the tiny parks that may be nearby, but you’ve never seen, or forgotten.
+Use and online map, or find a copy of a Gazetteer atlas, available at your library.
+Both are very detailed and will show you the tiny parks that may be nearby, but you’ve never seen, or forgotten.
 If you have been drawing items from your nature walks, instead of expecting your child to draw for school during the summer months, perhaps create a small space in your home with drawing materials where you can place things you’ve gathered, then let children approach it on their own time.
 Or you could hide them away until your fall term begins, and bring them out for drawing as a way to fondly remember your summer excursions.

 3. Make rainy, or super hot, days handicraft days.
 But keep it easy and either purchase kits ahead of time and stash away, or keep some basic supplies handy to pull out when convenient.
 Consider any books you may be reading, and whether they suggest a particular handicraft.
 Remember, too, summer is a great time for those activities too messy for indoors: making mud bricks or basic pottery; bubble science or slime play; building waterways and damns.
 You can draw from your past school year, or look forward to the next for ideas.